A Real Estate Timeline For Transactions: How To Manage All Your Critical Transaction Dates

 1. Personal tools

-If yours is a new company just getting started, spreadsheets and calendars connected to your current email accounts are a method commonly used at this stage, as are paper checklists.
+If you have a new brokerage and are just getting started, spreadsheets and calendars connected to your current email accounts are a method commonly used at this stage, as are paper checklists.

-Even though it’s nowadays regarded as a rather dated approach, paper checklists can help you manage your tasks in a very practical way when you start out.
+Even though it’s a dated approach, paper checklists can help you manage your tasks in a practical way when you start out.

 2. General software